Olivier Grouillard

 Born in Fenouillet, Haute-Garonne, Grouillard started kart racing from the age of fourteen competing in events such as the Volant Elf.
-He progressed to Formula Renault winning the title before Grouillard competed in F3000 from 1985 to 1988 taking two wins.
+He progressed to Formula Renault winning the title before competing in F3000 from 1985 to 1988 taking two wins.
 He also participated in the Birmingham Superprix but did not start the race.

 In 1989, Grouillard joined the Ligier Formula One team before joining the Osella team for 1990 and 1991 when the team was renamed Fondmetal.
 His last season came in 1992, when Grouillard drove for Tyrrell.
 He left the sport following the year without receiving offers for a drive in 1993.

 After leaving Formula One, Grouillard raced in the CART PPG World Series, competing in the Indianapolis 500 for which he did not qualify but showed consistency.
 Grouillard became well known for driving in Sports Cars between 1994 and 2001 having success.
 During his time in Sports Cars, he raced in the BPR Global GT Series, the FIA GT Championship, the Daytona 24 Hours, the Le Mans 24 Hours and the American Le Mans Series.
 He retired from motorsport at the end of 2001.

 Career

 Before Formula One

 Grouillard was born, in Fenouillet.
 He started racing karts from the age of 14 and competed in the Volant Elf in 1981 and progressed to Formula Renault in 1982 and took the title.
 In 1983, Grouillard went into French F3 and drove for the ORECA team racing a Martini Mk39 Alfa Romeo to finish 4th scoring 33 points.
 Driving a Martini Mk42 in 1984 brought him the title and scored 108 points.
 For 1985, Grouillard competed in the inaugural season of F3000 spending the year mostly confined to qualifying in the midfield but delivered good races along with reliability.
 In 1986, he left ORECA to join Formula Team Ltd driving a Lola T86/50 Cosworth.
-At Mugello, Grouillard finished 4th despite taking an early lead.
-At the Osterrichring he took 6th and overall scored 4 points despite limited participation as the team was short on funding.
+At Mugello, Grouillard finished fourth despite taking an early lead.
+At the Osterrichring, he took sixth and overall scored four points despite limited participation as the team was short on funding.
 Grouillard returned to ORECA for 1987 in a March 87B Cosworth.
 His performances dropped despite having impressive qualifying record throughout the season.
 For 1988, Grouillard moved to the GBDA Motorsport driving a Lola T88/50 Cosworth.
 He once again showed potential during qualifying and was regularly scoring points along with wins.
 Grouillard was slightly injured in a crash during the 1988 Birmingham Superprix sustaining bruised ankles although observers initially thought that Grouillard had broken both his legs.
 Grouillard was able to start the race but had to run to the pit lane for the spare car after his car suffered a failure with the engine.
 Grouillard however, did not start the race.